 - Developers: The property developer might also share liability for the injuries sustained under specific circumstances.

-- Chemical Companies: If there are toxic substances at the construction site responsible for the injury, the court may hold the chemicals' distributor or retailer liable for the damages.
+- Chemical Companies: If toxic substances are at the construction site responsible for the injury, the court may hold the chemicals' distributor or retailer liable for the damages.

 If you have sustained an injury at a construction site, you should be able to file a personal injury lawsuit to seek compensation.
 The court may grant you an award for the following damages.